Vitrakvi FDA Approval History

 - Vitrakvi received an accelerated approval, which enables the FDA to approve drugs for serious conditions to fill an unmet medical need using clinical trial data that is thought to predict a clinical benefit to patients.
 Further clinical trials are required to confirm Vitrakvi’s clinical benefit.

-Development History and FDA Approval Process for Vitrakvi
+Development Timeline for Vitrakvi

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.